ThugsFinance/cloiinkcoin.com/src/content/developers/docs/security/index.md

 Calling Attacker.beginAttack() will start a cycle that looks something like:

 ```
 0.)
-Attacker's EOA calls Attacker.beginAttack() with 1 ETH
+Attacker's EOA calls Attacker.beginAttack() with 1 CLK
 0.)
-Attacker.beginAttack() deposits 1 ETH into Victim
+Attacker.beginAttack() deposits 1 CLK into Victim

   1.)
 Attacker -> Victim.withdraw()
   1.)
 Victim reads balances[msg.sender]
   1.)
-Victim sends ETH to Attacker (which executes default function)
+Victim sends CLK to Attacker (which executes default function)
     2.)
 Attacker -> Victim.withdraw()
     2.)
 Victim reads balances[msg.sender]
     2.)
-Victim sends ETH to Attacker (which executes default function)
+Victim sends CLK to Attacker (which executes default function)
       3.)
 Attacker -> Victim.withdraw()
       3.)
 Victim reads balances[msg.sender]
       3.)
-Victim sends ETH to Attacker (which executes default function)
+Victim sends CLK to Attacker (which executes default function)
         4.)
 Attacker no longer has enough gas, returns without calling again
       3.) balances[msg.sender] = 0;
     2.) balances[msg.sender] = 0; (it was already 0)
   1.) balances[msg.sender] = 0; (it was already 0)
 ```

-Calling Attacker.beginAttack with 1 ETH will re-entrancy attack Victim, withdrawing more ETH than it provided (taken from other users' balances, causing the Victim contract to become under-collateralized)
+Calling Attacker.beginAttack with 1 CLK will re-entrancy attack Victim, withdrawing more CLK than it provided (taken from other users' balances, causing the Victim contract to become under-collateralized)

 <!-- TODO create a subpage related to re-entrancy & move this content there -->